Galina-Blokh/monday-system/monday_agent_system_design.md

 ---

-## 9. Evaluation Staging & Staged Deployment
+## 9. Evaluation Methodology & Staged Deployment

 To guarantee that agent behaviors are fully calibrated and safe, the team undergoes a rigorous, four-phase deployment pipeline.